Mindfulness, the state of being mindful of your inner and outer experiences, is among the most rewarding practices when done in the long term.

-Research reports on mindfulness meditation show that it improves three brain aspects, which are executive functioning, working memory, and visual-spatial processing.
+- Improves brain function and moods.
+Research on mindfulness meditation show that it improves three brain aspects, which are executive functioning, working memory, and visual-spatial processing.
 Other studies have shown that even four days of mindfulness training are enough to notice an improvement in attention.
 Also, by increasing the density of the grey matter in the brain, mindfulness has been found to have a positive effect on learning abilities, perceptive thinking, and self-referential processing.

 Here are some of the most popular mindfulness techniques that you can work with to also boost your level of mindfulness:

 - Mindfulness meditation.
 Mindfulness meditation is one of the best ways to learn how mindfulness generally works – you get to experience it and start cultivating it in your life slowly.
 Essentially, this meditation helps you to become aware of your thoughts, feelings, emotions, and sensations as they arise within you.
 It starts by being aware of your breath and then other parts of your body, as well as your immediate environment.
 As a beginner, guided meditation really goes a long way.

 - Mindfulness-based stress reduction (MBSR).
 This is a form of training that makes use of mindfulness to help participants become more aware of the present moment and be able to manage stress, depression, and anxiety, and how they react to it.
 It was created by Jon Kabat Zinn and involves 26 hours of session time.
 This is a good way to learn about and practise deeply mindfulness in relation to other areas of your body.